 The US government has always undercounted Native Americans.
-But COVID could make the 2020 census a disaster.
+But COVID-19 could make the 2020 census a disaster.

 Now, the same coronavirus that highlighted the necessity of an accurate count is threatening to condemn the roughly one million Native Americans living on reservations to 10 more years of political underrepresentation and economic insecurity.

 The Census Bureau has been overlooking the continent’s original inhabitants since it started its decennial population count in 1790.
 The very phrase in the Constitution that mandates “counting the whole number of persons in each State” explicitly excludes “Indians not taxed”—those who hadn’t renounced tribal rule and integrated into white society.
 In 1860, the Census began identifying Native Americans who lived within the general population—but not the many thousands residing on reservations.
 Only in 1900 were Native Americans living on tribal lands counted in the Census and therefore represented in Congress, according to the Census Bureau.
-For myriad reasons that ultimately boil down to the United States government’s unwillingness to invest in the people whose resources it has squandered since the nation’s inception, Native Americans have been regularly undercounted ever since—more than any other ethnic group.
+For myriad reasons that ultimately boil down to the US government’s unwillingness to invest in the people whose resources it has squandered since the nation’s inception, Native Americans have been regularly undercounted ever since—more than any other ethnic group.

-The 2020 Census website makes it easy to check different localities’ self-response rates; the national average, as of late June, is 61.8 percent.
+The 2020 Census website makes it easy to check localities’ self-response rates; the national average, as of late June, is 61.8 percent.
 But select “Tribal Area” instead of “State” from the interactive map, and you’ll see patches of red and orange representing areas with very low self-response rates.
 South Dakota’s Rosebud Sioux tribe has a self-response rate of 9.3 percent as of June 29, down from a 2010 final self-response rate of 37.7 percent.
 The Crow Reservation of Montana is at 5.6 percent, down from 80 percent in 2010.
 And Navajo Nation, the most populous and vast of the tribal areas, and which by May had the highest per capita coronavirus infection rate in the nation, has a self-response rate of just 3 percent.

 “If you want to have a worst case scenario on doing a census count in any state in Indian country, it’s now,” says OJ Semans, co-director of the Native American voting rights organization Four Directions and a member of the Rosebud Sioux tribe.
 “Everything that can actually happen to give us an undercount is happening now.”